-Keep a list – but don’t be afraid to prune it
+Keep a graphic design book list – but don’t be afraid to prune it

 As you find books you’re interested in, add them to a ‘to read’ list so you’re never short of ideas (and keep the list close to hand – you never know when you’ll find yourself in a second-hand bookstore).
 That said, don’t be afraid to prune the list over time – there’s no reason to read a book you don’t fancy any more just because it’s been on your list for forever.

-Make notes if there’s info you really want to remember
+Make design notes from your book if there’s info you really want to remember

 If a book contains information you really want to remember (which is quite likely with the more technical books), consider taking notes, like you did in school or college.
 There’s strong scientific evidence that information you write down has a much better chance of sticking in your head.